gamercade-io/gamercade_console/gamercade_editor/README.md

 # Gamercade Editor

-Editor functionality for Gamercade and related projects.
+The Gamercade Editor.

+The editor's main purpose is to create, edit, and modify all assets used by Gamercade games.
+This is done through a variety of editors, such as the [Graphics Editor](https://gamercade.io/docs/graphics-editor), or the [Audio Editor](https://gamercade.io/docs/audio-editor).

-The editor is the only way to output the `.gcrom` files used by the editor.
+Currently, the editor is the only way to output the `.gcrom` files necessary to run games.
 This is done by bundling raw `.wasm` output files with the game's art and sound assets.
+An explanation of how to do this is available [here](https://github.com/gamercade-io/gamercade_console#building-bundling-and-running-a-game).

+For more documentation, please visit the [**Editor Docs**](https://gamercade.io/docs/editor) from the main page.

 Learn more about [Gamercade](https://gamercade.io).

 ## License

 Licensed under either of